einpraegsam/playground/readme.md

 # TYPO3 instance for your training session

-Welcome to your individual training for extension development or administration/integration in TYPO3
+Welcome Berlin-Brandenburgische Akademie der Wissenschaften to your individual training for extension development in TYPO3

 ## Overview